 Congratulations to Jonny Diep Pham for winning this week’s challenge!
-The judges truly treasured his artwork and storytelling.
+Jonny’s futuristic French was right on-point.